-Time and again there have been numerous examples where organizations have got humongous benefits by implementing Lean Six Sigma.
+Time and again there have been numerous examples where organizations have achieved humongous benefits by implementing Lean Six Sigma.
 Organizations that have used the Lean Six Sigma methodology have effectively reduced waste, increased profit and enhanced shareholder value.
-For example, General Electric used Six Sigma techniques in 1990s to increase profits by $2 billion in a one-year period.
+For example, General Electric used Six Sigma techniques in the 1990s to grow earnings by $2 billion in a one-year period.

-Lean Six Sigma can even be implemented toimprove revenue growth of just one vertical in any big Organization.
-Some of the Indian companies like Infosys, Wipro have successfullyused Lean Six Sigma and have reaped benefits for decades.
-Research shows that businesses who effectively implement Six Sigma deliver superior sales, record better employment growth, value growth and ROI.
-Over the years Lean Six Sigma tools help in improving customer satisfaction, job satisfaction, teamwork and communications.
-It also improves strategic alignment, system performance and simplifies process and workflow.
+Lean Six Sigma can even be implemented to improve revenue growth of just one vertical in any big organization.
+Some of the Indian companies like Infosys, Wipro have successfully used Lean Six Sigma and have reaped benefits for decades.
+Research shows that businesses who effectively implement Six Sigma deliver superior sales, record better employment growth, value growth, and ROI.
+Over the years Lean Six Sigma tools help in improving customer satisfaction, job satisfaction, teamwork, and communications.
+It also enhances strategic alignment, system performance and simplifies process and workflow.

-But habitually we witness Lean Six Sigma implementation leading to no results on the ground.
-According to a study in the Wall Street Journal, nearly 60% of all corporate Six Sigma initiatives fail to consistently meet their objectives.
-So the questions that arise are - When Lean Six Sigma is so powerful then why is not everyone using it?
+However, habitually we witness Lean Six Sigma implementation leading to no results on the ground.
+According to a study in the Wall Street Journal, nearly 60% of all corporate Six Sigma initiatives fail to meet their objectives consistently.
+So the question that arises is - When Lean Six Sigma is so powerful then why is not everyone using it?
 Why is it not sustainable?
 Is the Control Phase of Lean Six Sigma not working?
-Or do the companies go wrong in defining the project itself or were the rules not followed during the implementation phase.
-In this article I will share my thoughts of why isn't Lean Six Sigma working on the ground?
-These are my views what I have seen through my lenses in the industries where I have worked or during the freelancing assignments I have undertaken as a Lean Six Sigma Consultant.
-Let's now understand the key obstacles in implementing Lean Six Sigma..
+Alternatively, do the companies go wrong in defining the project itself or were the rules not followed during the implementation phase.
+In this article, I will share my thoughts on why isn't Lean Six Sigma working on the ground?
+These are my views what I have seen through my lenses in the industries where I have worked or during the freelancing assignments I have undertaken as a Lean Six Sigma consultant.
+Let's now understand the critical obstacles to implementing Lean Six Sigma.

-Now the question arises is why management does not favor Lean Six Sigma despite the consultant presenting them successful case studies of GE, Motorola, Honeywell etc., and the enormousprofits gained.
-The answer is easy - Management does not see the real value in implementing Lean Six Sigma.
-They feel it is as an expensive propositionrather than business gain.
-Now why does this happen?
+Now the question arises why management does not favour Lean Six Sigma despite the consultant presenting them successful case studies of GE, Motorola, Honeywell and the humongous profits gained.
+The answer is - management does not see the real value in implementing Lean Six Sigma.
+They feel it is as an expensive proposition rather than business gain.
+Now, why does this happen?
 The reason is simple - most of the time the leader who is leading the Six Sigma project lacks business insight.
-Along with customer focus Six Sigma must also focus on business gain, statistics should complement business growth and many Lean Six Sigma leaders’ fails to remember that business precedes statistics.
-The focus on Dollar saving should be highlighted and kept in mind, to keep the management motivated, else its one more program for the records and show it to the visitors, for which management is not keen to invest their money
+Along with customer focus, Six Sigma must also focus on business gains, statistics should complement business growth, and many Lean Six Sigma leaders' fail to remember that business precedes statistics.
+The focus on dollar saving is a must and should be highlighted right in the project charter, to keep the management motivated, else it’s one more program for the records and shows it to the visitors, for which management is not keen to invest their money

 Studies have pointed out that many organizations try to implement the methods without really comprehending it completely.
-Many organizations fail to understand one basic question, Why Six Sigma?
-Lean Six Sigma needs to be implemented when basic quality tools like of 7 QC are not sufficient enough to solve the problem.
-When we apply Six Sigma to solve a problem which otherwise would have solved by simpler and quicker methodology or tool then of course Six Sigma looks very expensive.
-Often Organizations force fit Six Sigma project to a substandard project even when the causeof failure is known.
-Furthermore, the Lean Six Sigma strategy needs to be very clearly aligned with the business goals for desired results.
-Improper alignment leads to confusion among the key stakeholders, associates and managers making it impossible for LSS to become beneficial.
+Many organizations fail to understand one fundamental question, Why Six Sigma?
+Lean Six Sigma must be executed when some of the essential quality tools of 7 QC could not solve the problem.
+When we apply Six Sigma to solve a problem which otherwise would have answered by simpler and quicker methodology or tool then, of course, Six Sigma looks very expensive.
+Often organizations force fit Six Sigma project to substandard projects even when the cause of failure is known.
+Furthermore, the Lean Six Sigma strategy must be very precisely aligned with the business goals for desired results.
+Improper alignment leads to confusion among the key stakeholders, associates, and managers making it impossible for LSS to become beneficial.
 Balance Score Card needs to be visited while selecting a project

-Many a times the consultants fail to understand the needs of the hour and continue to coachgroups using their regular presentations whereas the organization’sneed could be totally different.
-Lean Six Sigma must be customized based on Organization needs and problems with special emphasis on the topics essential for a business growth.
-Six Sigma leaders should also be smart enough to utilize the virtuous aspects of other methodologies to attain business gain.
-Different flavorsof Lean Six Sigmamust be utilized to make it work, failing which chances of Organization continuing with Lean Six Sigma projectwill come under a cloud.
-Simply put - no results no point in continuing.
+Many a time the consultants fail to understand the needs of the hour and continue to coach groups using their regular presentations whereas the organization’s demand could be entirely different.
+Lean Six Sigma must be customized based on organization needs and problems with particular emphasis on the topics essential for business growth.
+Six Sigma leaders should also be smart enough to utilize the functional aspects of other methodologies to attain business gain.
+Different flavors of Lean Six Sigma must be used to make it work, failing which chances of Organization continuing with Lean Six Sigma project will come under a cloud.
+Just put - no results no point in pursuing.

-The chances of treating Lean Six Sigma as certification program are very high.
+The chances of treating Lean Six Sigma as a certification program are very high.
 Yes, you do get ample of opportunities when you carry Lean Six Sigma certifications, but that is short lived.
-What matters in Lean Six Sigma is how well you adopt the learnings at your work place and drive the culture first to yourself and then to the Organization.
-I received my certification from a good certifying agency, but none of the managers have asked me to show it to them as the results were visible to them through my work.
+What matters in Lean Six Sigma is how well you adopt the learnings at your workplace and drive the culture first to yourself and then to the organization.
+I received my certification from a well-recognized certifying agency, but none of the managers have asked me to show it to them as the results were visible to them through my work

-It's very important to understand Six Sigma is not aone-man army, every member of the team is very important for successful completion of the project.
-Sometimes business hierarchies are transformed to Six Sigma project hierarchy which will lead to lack of responsibility and create a chaotic situation.
-If the team member who is collecting data does not collect data accurately projects fails right there, and irrespective of what you do next, it may not yield much results.
+It's essential to understand Six Sigma is not a one-person army, every member of the team is necessary for the successful completion of the project.
+Sometimes business hierarchies are transformed into Six Sigma project hierarchy which will lead to a lack of responsibility and create a chaotic situation.
+If the team member who is collecting data does not collect data accurately projects fails right there, and irrespective of what you do next, it may not yield results.
 Same goes for implementers.
-It is important Lean Six Sigma leaders must have the ability to take the team along and possessgreat supremacy in leadership qualities.
+It is essential Lean Six Sigma leaders must have the ability to take the team along and possess great supremacy in leadership qualities.
 Many organizations fail to include leadership as a parameter while choosing a lean six sigma team leader.